Barack Obama Male Leadership Academy: School norms

-Students are divided into four different groups called "Houses."
-The Houses represent the four different symbols from the school crest.
-The House of Alliance is represented by hands shaking, the House of Decree is represented by an open book, the House of Expedition is represented by the winged-foot and the House of Justice is represented by scales.
-Students are assigned their House when they arrive at the campus and remain in their House until graduation.
-Each House also has teacher and staff advisors.
+Students and Teachers of the Barack Obama Male Leadership Academy are put into four houses(the only expectation being the principal and the House point manager).
+These Houses are The House of Justice, The House of Alliance, The House of Decree, and finally the House of Expedition.
+These houses compete with each other to gain "house points" These points can be gained by behaving well and showing kindness to other fellow students but the reverse can also happen if a student is acting unwell then house points will be taken away from their house.
+Another way to gain house points is to complete and win in a "house competition" These competitions happen every other Friday and include a wide variety of activities such as Trivia and other sports.
+At the end of the semester or at the end of the year the total amount of house points is added and the house with the most house points receives a special reward such as a Game of Laser Tag and or a party.

 Uniform

 Students are required to wear school uniforms.
 The uniform includes a blue oxford shirt, a tie, slacks, a black belt, student identification badge, and a jacket.
 All students are required to wear navy blazers while students are in hallways or common areas, but students may remove the blazers while in class.
 Middle school students wear gray ties, while high school students wear navy ties.

 Athletics

 Lacrosse is currently available for 6th-8th grade students through a partnership with Bridge Lacrosse.
 Additionally, sixth-grade students can participate on the basketball team.
 Students are also allowed to participate in sports at their home school location if the sport is not available at Barack Obama.